ajhype/ajhype/README.md

 - 👀 I’m interested in programming, app and web developing..
 - 🌱 I’m currently learning Html, css, javascript, python, sql and C-programming..
 - 💞️ I’m looking to collaborate on small Html projects..
 - 📫 You can just email me.
-Might be busy for some months cause of boards.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a new learner with some urge to do something in IT.